restify/node-restify/docs/_api/server.md

         `res.send()`.
     -   `options.handleUncaughtExceptions` **[Boolean][26]** When true restify
-        will use a domain to catch and respond to any uncaught exceptions that occur in it's handler stack.
+        will use a domain to catch and respond to any uncaught exceptions that occur in its handler stack.
-        [bunyan][27] instance.
-        response header, default is `restify`.
-Pass empty string to unset the header.
         Comes with significant negative performance impact. (optional, default `false`)
     -   `options.spdy` **[Object][24]?** Any options accepted by
         [node-spdy][29].